 The LLC agreement gives Holders the right to distributions pursuant to a profit allocation formula upon the occurrence of a Sale Event or a Holding Event.
 The Holders are entitled to receive and as such can elect to receive the positive contribution-based profit allocation payment for each of the business acquisitions during the 30-day period following the fifth anniversary of the date upon which we acquired a controlling interest in that business (Holding Event) and upon the sale of the business (Sale Event).
-Holders received \$34.1 million, \$9.1 million and \$60.4 million in distributions related to Sale and Holding Events that occurred during 2021, 2020 and 2019, respectively.
+Holders received \$34.1 million and \$9.1 million in distributions related to Sale and Holding Events that occurred during 2021 and 2020, respectively.
 Refer to "Note K - Stockholders' Equity" for a description of the profit allocation payments.

-Certain persons who are employees and partners of the Manager, including the Company's Chief Executive Officer, beneficially own (through Sostratus LLC) 57.8% of the Allocation Interests at December 31, 2021 and 45.0% at December 31, 2020.
-Of the remaining 42.2% at December 31, 2021 and 55.0% at December 31, 2020, 5.0% is held by CGI Diversified Holdings LP, 5.0% is held by the Chairman of the Company's Board of Directors, and the remaining percentage of Allocation Interests are held by the former founding partners of the Manager.
+Certain persons who are employees and partners of the Manager, including the Company's Chief Executive Officer, beneficially own (through Sostratus LLC) 62.0% of the Allocation Interests at December 31, 2022 and 57.8% at December 31, 2021.
+Of the remaining 38.0% at December 31, 2022 and 42.2% at December 31, 2021, 5.0% is held by CGI Diversified Holdings LP, 5.0% is held by a Director on the Company's Board of Directors, and the remaining percentage of Allocation Interests are held by the former founding partners of the Manager.

-Integrations Services Agreements
+Integration Services Agreements